hisman/laravel-elixir-imagemin/readme.md

 # laravel-elixir-imagemin-wrapper

 This is imagemin wrapper for Laravel Elixir 3.0.
-It is basically same with [nathan's implementation](https://github.com/nathanmac/laravel-elixir-imagemin), I just made it compatible with Elixir 3.0 and did some tweaks.
+It is basically the same with [nathan's implementation](https://github.com/nathanmac/laravel-elixir-imagemin), I just made it compatible with Elixir 3.0 and did some tweaks.

 ## Install